 Moose require a variety of habitats with seasonal habitat use reflecting a trade-off between shelter, forage, ease of travel, and predation risk (Morrison and Wong 2013).
-Riparian areas are important summer habitats for cow moose with calves while cow moose appear to prefer to have their calves on river islands.
+Riparian areas are important summer habitats for cow moose with calves while parturient cow moose appear to choose islands on river systems when available to have their calves.
 Riparian areas in the southern half of the Dawson Region are heavily used for placer mining activities and road construction, and the impact of this surface disturbance on moose remains largely unknown.
 For example, willow revegetated placer areas are used by moose, but this habitat alteration could impact changes in calf survival and nutrition.